-Students who complete the prescribed number of courses, with no mark below 50% of the maximum mark obtainable, will be awarded a diploma.
-The N. S. A. C. Diploma confers upon students the status of "Associate of the Nova Scotia Agricultural College with all the rights and privileges pertaining thereto."
+Students who complete the prescribed number of courses with no mark below 50 per cent of the maximum mark obtainable and who are in good standing will be awarded a diploma.
+The diploma confers upon recipients the status of, "Associate of the Nova Scotia Agricultural College with all the rights and privileges pertaining thereto".